kristabogan/Data-Science-201-Final-Project/README.md

 The data can be found on UCI's Machine Learning repository [here](https://archive.ics.uci.edu/ml/datasets/seeds)

+View our video presentation [here](https://youtu.be/n5ICQobTH1M)

-To run the code in Kaggle, please click [here](https://www.kaggle.com/code/kristabogan/ds-final-project-bogan-booth/notebook)
+Run the code in Kaggle [here](https://www.kaggle.com/code/kristabogan/ds-final-project-bogan-booth/notebook)

 In this analysis, we will be constructing the best classification algorithm for "Seeds", a dataset viewing the various geometric properties of three varieties of wheat seed.
 The wheat seeds are the varieties Kama, Rosa and Canadian.